-- Will I avoid the penalty if I file my return without the payment?
-The (i) Director may refuse to accept any return which is not accompanied by payment of the tax shown to be due on the return.
+(i) Will I avoid the penalty if I file my return without the payment?
+The Director may refuse to accept any return which is not accompanied by payment of the tax shown to be due on the return.
 If the return is not accepted, the taxpayer is considered to have failed or refused to file the return.

 Failure to file the return can result in the issuance of a notice of underpayment (NOU) or an assessment for the actual, or an estimated, amount of unpaid tax.
 Any NOU or assessment issued will include a late payment penalty starting at five percent, which will increase the longer tax remains unpaid.
-If the tax return is accepted without payment and payment is not made by the due date, the late payment of return penalty will apply. - I didn't license my business with the Director when I started it, and now I (ii) think I was supposed to be paying taxes!
+If the tax return is accepted without payment and payment is not made by the due date, the late payment of return penalty will apply.

+- (ii) I didn't register and receive a business license tax certificate with the Director when I started it, and now I think I was supposed to be paying taxes!
 What should I do?
-You should fill out and send in a business license application to get your business licensed.
-It is important for you to license before the department identifies you as an unlicensed taxpayer and contacts you about your business activities.
-Except as noted below, if a person engages in taxable activities while unlicensed, but then licenses prior to being contacted by the department, the license is considered voluntary.
-When a person voluntarily licenses, the late payment of return penalty does not apply to those specific tax-reporting periods representing the time during which the person was unlicensed. - (A) However, even if the person has voluntarily licensed as explained above, the late payment of return penalty will apply if the person: - (1) Engaged in evasion or misrepresentation with respect to reporting tax liabilities or other tax requirements; or

-DIRECTOR'S RULE IMPLEMENTING SEATTLE BUSINESS TAX ORDINANCE RULE 5-007

-- (2) Engaged in taxable business activities during a period of time in which the person's previously open tax reporting account had been closed. - (B) Even though circumstances, such as those listed in (5)(a)(iii)(A) above, may warrant retention of the late payment of return penalty, a person who has voluntarily licensed will not be subject to the unlicensed taxpayer penalty (see subsection (b) below). - (b) Unlicensed taxpayer.
-SMC 5.55.110 D imposes a five percent penalty on the tax due for any period of time where a person engages in a taxable activity and does not voluntarily license prior to being contacted by the Director.
-"Voluntarily license" means to properly complete and submit a business license application before any contact from the City of Seattle with respect to licensing or paying taxes. - (c) Substantially underpaid deficiency assessment.
-SMC 5.55.110 B adds a five percent deficiency penalty to an assessment if the Director determines that any tax has been "substantially underpaid," as defined below.
+You should fill out and send in a business license tax certificate application to get your business license tax certificate.
+It is important for you to apply for and receive business license tax certificate before the department identifies you as an unregistered taxpayer without a business license tax certificate and contacts you about your business activities.
+Except as noted below, if a person engages in taxable activities without a business license tax certificate, but then applies for and receives a business license tax certificate prior to being contacted by the department, the business license tax certificate registration is considered voluntary.
+When a person voluntarily applies for and receives a business license tax certificate, the late payment of return penalty does not apply to those specific tax-reporting periods representing the time during which the person did not have a business license tax certificate. - (A) However, even if the person has voluntarily applied for and received a business license tax certificate as explained above, the late payment of return penalty will apply if the person: - (1) Engaged in evasion or misrepresentation with respect to reporting tax liabilities or other tax requirements; or - (2) Engaged in taxable business activities during a period of time in which the person's previously open tax reporting account had been closed. - (B) Even though circumstances, such as those listed in (5)(a)(iii)(A) above, may warrant retention of the late payment of return penalty, a person who has voluntarily applied for and received a business license tax certificate will not be subject to the unregistered taxpayer penalty (see subsection (b) below). - (b) Engaging in business without a business license tax certificate.
+SMC 5.55.110 D imposes a five percent penalty on the tax due for any period of time where a person engages in a taxable activity and does not voluntarily apply for and receive a business license tax certificate prior to being contacted by the Director.
+"Voluntarily apply for and receive a business license tax certificate" means to properly complete and submit a business license tax certificate application before any contact from the City of Seattle with respect to licensing or paying taxes. - (c) Substantially underpaid deficiency assessment.
+SMC 5.55.110(B) adds a five percent deficiency penalty to an assessment if the Director determines that any tax has been "substantially underpaid," as defined below.